systechafrica/NASSIT-Documentation/docs/src/members/README.md

 1. Navigate to the left-side pane and click on the menu item links listed under **label 1** to configure all settings related to members.

 2. Utilize the hot links located under **label 2** to access shortcut routes leading to frequently visited links within the members module.

-3. Click on the button **labeled 3** to access the system's Intelligent Assistant (IA) chatbot.